 Not all the rooms have been recently renovated, but for once we aren’t going to recommend taking the upgrade.
 We're not big fans of the Madison Avenue rooms, and you probably won’t be either unless you’re one of those people who believes a wallpaper border has a purpose outside of the 1990s.
 Choose the Park Avenue option instead.

 Also, all hotel rooms are non-smoking.
-If you light up, be prepared to pay a $250 cleaning fee upon checkout.
+If you light up, be prepared to pay a $300 cleaning fee for rooms and a $500 cleaning fee for suites upon checkout.
 Your best bet is to smoke in designated areas, like the hotel's casino or bars.

 Everybody needs a new drinking game and the handful of statues at the New York-New York gives us the perfect reason to take a few swigs.
 Toast each of the three Lady Liberty statues on the property: the outdoor version, the one made of jelly beans, and another made of chocolate.
 If you happen to find the elusive football player, chug your drink.
 He’s a life-size bobblehead-esque statue whose resemblance is a hotly debated topic in some circles.
 Bottoms up.